hannobraun/rustecs/README.md

 You might ask yourself why we're defining `Score` as `u32` and not just use `u32` directly in the world definition above.
 While that should work (I haven't actually tried it), it's not recommended.
-As we will see, the name of the component's type is used to generate other names, for example the name of the collection the components of a type are stored in.
+As we will see, the name of the component's type is used to generate other names, for example the names of the collections the components are stored in.

 You might also have different components that might be represented by the same type, so you need the type alias to distinguish between them.
 Here's an example